ks209/Ks209/README.md

 <h3 align="left">Hi there!
-I'm Kartik, a passionate web developer from Delhi, India.
+I'm Kartik, a passionate web developer.
 I'm always eager to learn new technologies and build innovative projects.</h3>

 ###